EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

   * 32 ETH
   * An Ethereum Execution Layer client
-  * An Ethereum Consensus Layer client consisting of:
-    * A Beacon Chain instance
-    * A Validator instance (with one or more validator keys)
+  * An Ethereum Consensus Layer client consisting of: A Beacon Chain instance and a Validator instance (with one or more validator keys)

 For making the 32 ETH deposit you need to create 2 key pairs and a Json file with the necessary information to interact with the Eth2 mainnet contract through a transaction.

 The Ethereum Foundation provides a tool (staking-deposit-cli) to create the keys and the deposit information (which among others contains your validator(s) public key(s)).
-This tool is already installed in your node in the new images.
+This tool is already installed in your node in the new Ethereum on ARM images.
 If you are running an older image please, run:

 .. prompt:: bash $